Understanding the Importance of Preparation

 Creating a College-Going Culture

-The introductory session is an informal forum for Latino parents to learn more about the, often overwhelming and complicated, financial aid and college application process.
-In addition, state and local data is shared with parents and students, depicting the education crisis within the Hispanic community and emphasizing how important it is to get a Post- Secondary education.
+The Introductory Session: The introductory session is an informal forum for parents to learn more about the often overwhelming and complicated financial aid and college application process.
+In addition, state and local data is shared with parents and students, depicting the education crisis within our communities and emphasizing how important it is to get a Post- Secondary education.
 Beyond the introductory session, the following sessions may be facilitated throughout the year:

-Parents are the solution.
+Sharing parental aspirations: Parents are the solution.
 The session will provide opportunities for parents to share aspirations, issues and solutions to creating a college-going culture with their families.
-Parents will also receive information and tools on how they can create a college-going culture at home, at school and the community.
+Parents will also receive information and tools on how they can create a college-going culture at home, at school, and the community.

-Understanding the culture and landscape of schools and district is vital to a child’s education and parent involvement.
-This session will introduce parents to school structures, help them navigate the system and facilitate relationship-building among parents and school staff and faculty.
-Topics covered in this session include: “what are the steps to get information at my school,” “who is the right person to connect with at my school,” “who can I talk to for help regarding tutoring,” etc.
+Developing a Vital Relationship: Understanding the culture and landscape of schools and district is vital to a child’s education and parental involvement.
+This session will introduce parents to school structures, help them navigate the system, and facilitate relationship-building among parents, school staff, and faculty.
+Topics covered in this session include: “What are the steps to get information at my school?”
+“Who is the right person to connect with at my school?”
+“Who can I talk to for help regarding tutoring?”
+And more.

-The training session will provide teachers with strategies such as how to engage economically-disadvantaged students.
+How to Engage, A Session for Teachers: This training session will provide teachers with strategies such as how to engage economically disadvantaged students.
 In addition, the session will introduce teachers to the culture of poverty affecting this population’s academic performance.
 The training will encourage an open and honest dialogue regarding schools’ inabilities to reach this population as well as a community’s lack of support in this process.
-The session will also promote a new teacher awareness that would support the following statement: “In order to serve this population, teachers must understand the culture of poverty and validate students’ fears and concerns regarding education.
+The session will also promote a new teacher awareness that would support the following statement: “In order to serve this population, teachers must understand the culture of poverty and validate students’ fears and concerns regarding education.”